thycotic/ss-docs/events-and-alerts/enabling-debug-mode-in-distributed-engine-logs/index.md

 You can expand Secret Server (SS) logging capability to locate additional information regarding an error or to help with troubleshooting an issue.

-> **Note:** To enable DEBUG logging for distributed engine log files, see [Enabling Debug Mode in Distributed Engine Log Files](../enabling-debug-mode-in-distributed-engine-logs/index.md).

 ## Procedure

 How to enable DEBUG logging mode:

 1. Log in as an administrator on the distributed engine server.

-1. Locate the `Thycotic.DistributedEngine.Service.exe.config` file.
-This file can be found in the `C:\Program Files\Thycotic Software Ltd\Distributed Engine` directory.
+1. Locate the `Thycotic.DistributedEngine.Service.exe.config` in the `C:\Program Files\Thycotic Software Ltd\Distributed Engine` directory.

 1. Open the file in a text editor.